 LastPass is free, but there are also premium options for home users and enterprises.
 Both offer more features, such as shared accounts for family access and administration consoles for business users.

-Prior to November 2, 2016, LastPass' free version had a serious restriction: Passwords stored on one device wouldn't transfer to another.
-If, for example, you stored banking credentials on your desktop you wouldn't be able to retrieve them on your smartphone.
-Luckily that feature is now free: Credentials you store are universally accessible on all devices where you use LastPass.
+Prior to November 2, 2016, LastPass’ free version had a serious restriction: Passwords stored on one device wouldn’t transfer to another.
+If, for example, you stored banking credentials on your desktop, you wouldn’t be able to retrieve them on your smartphone.
+Luckily, that feature is now free, but with a big caveat imposed in February 2021: Free users can only sync passwords on computers or mobile devices, and not between those two platforms.

 - LastPass brings free password management to all your devices (ZDNet)